 This document aims to take on board new developments in international law with respect to sexual orientation, gender identity, gender expression and sex characteristics.

 After long days, intense dialogue, and abundant wisdom, commitment and passion, the Yogyakarta Principles are now updated and stronger.
-A release of this exciting new document is expected in mid-November.

 Thank you to all involved in the intense deliberations!

 Click here to see the Additional Principles and State Obligations on the Application of International Human Rights Law in Relation to Sexual Orientation, Gender Identity, Gender Expression and Sex Characteristics to Complement the Yogyakarta Principles.